-Mount Sunapee completed a network of Interpretive Hiking Trails in collaboration with the Upper Valley Trails Alliance.
+Mount Sunapee operates and assists with maintenance of a network of Interpretive Hiking Trails in collaboration with the Upper Valley Trails Alliance.

 Guests may hike on the Interpretive Hiking Trails free of charge, and they can enter the walking trail network at any location by foot.
-Guests may choose to ride uphill on the

-Clipper Ship Quad chair lift and start at the top of the Interpretive Trail for a small fee.
+Guests may choose to ride uphill on the Clipper Ship Quad chair lift and start at the top of the Interpretive Trail for a small fee.